limavfabio/Leaderboard/README.md

 # Project Name

-A quick description of the project
+A leaderboard web app made with Javascript

 # Built With